-The sun-soaked archipelago that forms the Maldives is situated in the warm Indian Ocean South West of Sri Lanka.
-The aptly named nation derived from Sanskrit mālā (garland) and dvīpa (island) is a double chain of 26 atolls that is strung across the equator.
+The sun-soaked archipelago that forms the Maldives is situated in the warm Indian Ocean, South West of Sri Lanka.
+The aptly named nation derived from Sanskrit mālā (garland) and dvīpa (island) is a double chain of 26 atolls that are strung across the equator.

-It is one of the worlds most geographically dispersed nations with over 1,192 coral islands dotted along 180 kilometers.
-This unique setting is the heart of Maldivian tourism, offering over 140 hotels, each self-contained on its own island.
+The Maldives is one of the world’s most geographically dispersed nations with over 1,192 coral islands dotted along 180 kilometres.
+This unique setting is in the heart of Maldivian tourism, offering over 140 hotels, each self-contained on its own island.

 Must Have Experiences

-Experiences in the Maldives are unique to every island, resort, and atoll.
-However, here at Hummingbird, we have a few favorites that we think you must try
+Experiences in the Maldives are unique to every island, resort and atoll.
+However, here at Hummingbird Travel, we have a few favourites we think you should try.

-Maldives position on the equator gives it an all year around warm temperature that sits consistently between 25 C and 32 C. The picture perfect weather can be experienced through out the year.
+The Maldives’ position on the equator gives it an all-year-round warm temperature that sits consistently between 25 C and 32 C. The picture-perfect weather can be experienced throughout the year.

-Maldives experience two seasons every year.
-It is sunny and dry from December to April.
-From May to November a few showers are brought in by the South West trade winds but the sun usually shines brightly for more than 7 hours of the day.
+The Maldives experiences two seasons every year.
+It’s sunny and dry from December to April.
+And has a few showers in May to November, brought in by the South West trade winds.
+But the sun usually shines brightly for more than 7 hours of the day.

-The Maldives is made up of over 1, 192 coral islands in 26 coralline atolls.
+The Maldives is made up of over 1,192 coral islands in 26 coralline atolls.
 Islands on the outer ring of each atoll have a coral reef on one side of the island and a lagoon on the other side.
-The islands in the middle of the atoll tend have a coral reef that goes all around the island.
+The islands in the middle of the atoll tend to have a coral reef that covers the perimeter of the island.

 Tourism and Fishing

 The Maldives has been inhabited since the early 1500 BCE.
 First settlers are thought to be Aryan, followed by Indians, Arabs, and Persians.
 The contact with Arab travellers paved the way for the Maldives to adopt Islam in 1154.